-Before I speak about Savoca I will tell you a story you probably already know.
+Before talking about Savoca I will tell you a story you probably already know.

-He has just killed a mafia drug dealer in New York and a police inspector with several gunshots at point-blank range in a crowded restaurant.
+He has just killed a mafia drug dealer in New York and a police inspector with several gunshots at point-blank in a crowded restaurant in NY.

-This young man seeks honor, respect and avenge the attack that his father has just suffered that almost ends his life.
-His father was called Vito Corleone, and he undoubtedly is Michael Corleone.
+This young man seeks honor, respect and avenge the attack that his father has just suffered and almost ends with his life.
+His father was called Vito Corleone, and he, with no doubt is Michael Corleone.

-The previous passage is one of the determining events of the saga of “The Godfather”.
-Michael flees to the island of Sicily.
-Old friends of his family, which was completely murdered by the mafia in Corleone, still live there.
+The previous passage is one of the most remarkable events of the classic saga of “The Godfather”.
+Michael flees to the island of Sicily, where old friends of his family, which was completely murdered by the mafia of Corleone, still live.
 The only one who managed to survive as a child was his father Vito, who fled to New York and built his own empire from scratch.

-In Sicily Michael is reunited with his roots.
-Traditions, a culture that is familiar to him and now he truly discovers.
+In Sicily Michael finds his deep roots.
+Tradition, a culture that is familiar to him and now he truly discovers.
 Each and every one of the Sicilian passages in the saga are wonderful, reflecting perfectly the Sicilian reality of the time.
-And so, when Michael falls in love with a Greek girl and goes to her father to ask for her hand in the “Vitelli Bar” where he works, we are transported to that time of entrenchment, tradition and family.
+And so, when Michael falls in love with a Greek girl and goes to her father to ask for her hand in the “Vitelli Bar” where he works.
+In this trilogy we are transported back to that time of entrenchment, tradition and family.

-Most people believe that these scenes were filmed in the town of Corleone, also famous for the innumerable mafia ties it has had until today.
+Most people believe these scenes were filmed in the town of Corleone, also famous for the countless mafia ties linked until nowadays.
 However, most were shot in the small medieval village called Savoca, in the province of Messina.

 How to get to Savoca

-Savoca is only 30 minutes from Taormina by car, so it is a good option to visit this villeage on a day trip if you are going to Taormina coming from the north.
-To get to the village located on the hill you have to cross a road with curves.
-Little by little, you go up with the mountain in front and the sea in the rearview mirror.
+Savoca is only 30 minutes from Taormina by car, so it is a good option to visit this village on a day trip if you are visiting Taormina coming from the north.
+To get to the village located on the hill you have to cross a steep curved road.
+Little by little, you go up with the mountain in front of you and the sea in the rearview mirror.